mlettini/matthewlettini.me/src/work/harvest/forecast.md

 <div class="inner">

 Time tracking with Harvest helps teams understand their present and their past, but what about their future?
 How do they plan their time?
-This was the question that set us on a course to develop [Forecast](https://getharvest.com/forecast), a companion app with the ability to plot your team’s upcoming assignments along a horizontal timeline.
+This was the question that set us on a course to develop <a href="https://getharvest.com/forecast" target="_blank" rel="noopener">Forecast</a>, a companion app with the ability to plot your team’s upcoming assignments along a horizontal timeline.

 Between 2013 and 2018, Forecast was created and maintained by a small team that consisted of just the CEO, myself, and four great engineers.
 I was the product lead, responsible for all things product: strategy, research, project management, design, UI & UX, HTML & CSS, beta communication, and even customer support at times.
 For those few years, Forecast was my baby.